WHO IS BENTON COUNTY TOURISM & RECREATION?

 Furthermore, we work in conjunction with the cities of Cole Camp, Lincoln and Warsaw, as well as the three Chambers of Commerce for each town to promote attractions, shopping, events and dining to tourists and future residents within our county.
 Likewise, we know that tourism plays a large role in the economic development of our county.

 BCTR is able to continue to increase our marketing efforts due to the support of organizations, corporate contributions and individuals who believe in the promotion of tourism and economic development in Benton County.
-We believe our marketing plan for 2023 is both comprehensive and effective and will reach a larger group of potential tourists.
-We have also increased our marketing budget by 64% in FY2023 from FY2022.
+We believe our marketing plan for 2024 is both comprehensive and effective and will reach a larger group of potential tourists.

 Tourism Development is the key to our economic future for the reasons listed above.